Kevin Munro

 Overview

-Kevin is Ewing Professor of Audiology, Director of the Manchester Centre for Audiology and Deafness (ManCAD), Deputy Director of the NIHR Manchester Biomedical Research Centre and theme lead for Hearing Health.
+Kevin is Ewing Professor of Audiology.
+Until taking up the post of NIHR Research for Patient Benefit Programme Director, in 2023, he was Director of the Manchester Centre for Audiology and Deafness (ManCAD), Deputy Director of the NIHR Manchester Biomedical Research Centre and theme lead for Hearing Health.
 He is an honorary Consultant Clinical Scientist at Manchester NHS Foundation Trust.

 Kevin is the only audiologist to be awarded NIHR Senior Investigator status, is Principal Fellow of the British Society of Audiology, Expert Advisor for the NICE Centre for Guidelines, and a member of the Scientific Advisory Group for the Australian National Acoustic Laboratories.
-He is Chair of the North West Regional Advisory Committee for NIHR Research for Patient Benefit.
+He was formerly the Chair of the North West Regional Advisory Committee for NIHR Research for Patient Benefit.

 He has held many positions within the profession, including Chair of the British Society of Audiology and Chair of the Council of the International Journal of Audiology.
 He is an honorary life member of the British Society of Audiology, ‘in recognition of outstanding contribution to audiology education, research and leadership’.
 Kevin is a member of the Phonak AG (Switzerland) International Paediatric Advisory Board.
 He has acted as an independent consultant to most of the leading international hearing instrument companies.

 He is passionate about increasing the profile and impact of audiology.
 We live in a communication era yet hearing loss is a significant barrier to easy communication.
 Hearing loss impacts on all aspects of family life, employment, and prevents enjoyment of leisure activities.
 It is associated with reduced quality of life, depression and anxiety, poor social interactions and increased risk of dementia.
-Moreover, the harms to society are worsening: 11m UK adults currently live with hearing loss but this will increase to 15.6m by 2031.
+Moreover, the harms to society are worsening: 1 in 4 UK adults live with hearing loss (defined as an average pure tone hearing threshold level of at least 35 dB in each ear).

-According to the World Health Organisation, hearing loss is the number one global cause of years lived with a disability, yet it attracts less than 1% of UK health care expenditure and less than 1% of UK health research spend.
+According to the World Health Organisation, hearing loss ranks third for years lived with a disability.
+However, the capacity and capability for hearing research in the UK is relatively low and it attracts less than 1% of UK health care expenditure and less than 1% of UK health research spend.
 The ‘Hearing Matters’ report by Action on Hearing Loss states that the research spend for every person affected by sight loss is £11.35 yet this is only £1.11 for hearing loss.
 Our national population survey revealed that the public perception of hearing loss prevalence and risk are largely inaccurate.
 In terms of charity funding, only one hearing loss charity (National Deaf Children’s Society) is represented in the top 100.
 It is clear that there is some way to go to persuade the public to back policies that will equalize the distribution of funds to hearing health care and research.

 Biography